-- 1. Over 90% of U.S. soybean producers participate in the U.S. Farm Program and are subject to audit.
-For the last four years, an average of 22,000106 audits have occurred annually. - 2.
-Annual Internal Audit is conducted by producers. - 3.
-Third-party Independent Audits of producers are performed to ensure the accuracy of internal audits made by producers.
-Third-party audits are conducted annually by the U.S. Department of Agriculture's (USDA) Natural Resources Conservation Service with technical staff in over 2,500 offices across the United States.
+- Over 99%127 of U.S. soybean acreage participates in the U.S. Farm Program and is subject to audit.
+For the last eight years, an average of 21,609128 Compliance Status Reviews have occurred annually.
+The average rate of noncompliance was 1.6% from 2016 through 2023. - 2.
+Annual Internal Audits are conducted by producers. - 3.
+Third-party Independent Audits of producers are performed to ensure the accuracy of internal audits made by producers and to ensure producers are in compliance with the Highly Erodible Land and Wetland Conservation Provisions.
+Third-party audits are conducted annually by the U.S. Department of Agriculture's (USDA) Natural Resources Conservation Service which has technical staff in over 2,500 offices across the United States.